 This article will provide an overview of alimony in Massachusetts and explain the potential impact of adultery on alimony.
 If you have any questions after reading this article, you should speak with an experienced family law attorney for advice.

-Alimony (also known as spousal support or maintenance) is the payment of financial support from a spouse who has the ability to pay, to a spouse in need of support for a reasonable length of time.
-The spouse who pays money is the "obligor" or the paying spouse, while the spouse who receives the money is the "obligee" or supported spouse.
+Alimony (also known as spousal support or maintenance) is the payment of financial support from a spouse who has the ability to pay to a spouse in need of support for a reasonable length of time.
+The spouse who pays money is the "obligor" or the "paying spouse," while the spouse who receives the money is the "obligee" or supported spouse.

-Massachusetts divorce laws underwent a major change in 2011 with the passage of the Alimony Reform Act.
-Now there are several different kinds of alimony that Massachusetts courts can award:
+There are several different kinds of alimony that Massachusetts courts can award:

 Different states take different approaches to divorce.
-Some states are "no fault" states, meaning that people can get divorced without having any particular reason other than their marriage has broken down and can't be saved (also known as "irretrievable breakdown of the marriage”).
+Some states are "no fault" states, meaning that people can get divorced without having any particular reason other than their marriage has broken down and can't be saved (also known as "irretrievable breakdown of the marriage.")